UPDATED: FEB 2021

 - Clauses are important and you must learn how to use them.

-- Do a short read of all the types of clauses on the site above.
+- Do a short read of all the types of clauses on this site.

 However, don't spend a lot of time trying to understand all the information.